TrellixVulnTeam/swahilipython_SCMU/Doc/library/tarfile.rst

    Create a :class:`TarInfo` object.

-.. classmethod:: TarInfo.frombuf(buf, encoding, errors)
+.. classmethod:: TarInfo.kutokabuf(buf, encoding, errors)

-   Create and return a :class:`TarInfo` object from string buffer *buf*.
+   Create and return a :class:`TarInfo` object kutoka string buffer *buf*.

    Raises :exc:`HeaderError` if the buffer is invalid.

-.. classmethod:: TarInfo.fromtarfile(tarfile)
+.. classmethod:: TarInfo.kutokatarfile(tarfile)

-   Read the next member from the :class:`TarFile` object *tarfile* and return it as a :class:`TarInfo` object.
+   Read the next member kutoka the :class:`TarFile` object *tarfile* and return it as a :class:`TarInfo` object.

 .. method:: TarInfo.tobuf(format=DEFAULT_FORMAT, encoding=ENCODING, errors='surrogateescape')

-   Create a string buffer from a :class:`TarInfo` object.
+   Create a string buffer kutoka a :class:`TarInfo` object.
 For information on the arguments see the constructor of the :class:`TarFile` class.

    .. versionchanged:: 3.2